EmberConsultingGroup/ScriptManagerHandler/README.md

 </system.webServer>
 ```

 vi.
+You can bypass the *HttpModule* and handle the `ScriptManager.ResolveScriptReference` in codebehind (see [Default.aspx.cs](https://github.com/EmberConsultingGroup/ScriptManagerHandler/blob/master/Website/Default.aspx.cs)).
+The disadvantage to this is that you must handle the event for all pages with a *ScriptManager*, requiring you to repeat your code.
+Or you could depend on a *MasterPage* with one *ScriptManager* if your site is designed that way.

-Alternatively compile the [ScriptLoaderHttpModule](http://github.com/EmberConsultingGroup/ScriptManagerHandler/blob/master/Ember.Web/ScriptLoaderHttpModule.cs) and [ScriptManagerExtensions](http://github.com/EmberConsultingGroup/ScriptManagerHandler/blob/master/Ember.Web/ScriptManagerExtensions.cs) into your own assembly.
+vii.
+Alternatively compile the [ScriptLoaderHttpModule, ScriptManagerExtensions, and ScriptManifest](https://github.com/EmberConsultingGroup/ScriptManagerHandler/tree/master/Ember.Web) into your own assembly.

 #### Aside
 If you don't mind combining all your scripts into one *CompositeScript*, you can use the *CompositeScript* feature of *ScriptManager*.
-This way a change to *any* file in the composite will force all combined scripts to reload on the client.
+This way a change to ***any*** file in the composite will force all combined scripts to reload on the client.
 ```xml
 <asp:ScriptManager ID="ScriptManager1" runat="server" ScriptMode="Release">
   <CompositeScript>